Providing For Your Pets

 Types of Fish Food You Should Be Buying

 If you’re worried that you won’t be able to find fish food that’s rich in nutrients and that has the key ingredients listed in the previous section, don’t fret.
-Here are some examples of HBH products, or rather HBH fish food, that you can count on being high quality and nutritious:
+Here are some examples of HBH products that you can count on being high quality and nutritious:

 - Betta Bites.
 HBH Betta Bites are color-enhancing micro pellets that help keep your betta healthy and colorful as it grows.